Cristian5tarellas/Wargames/Krypton/Level_4.md

 ```

-In this level we know that we have a key length of 6 words, then we will go directly to know the letters corresponend to the key.
-To get the key we need to know the common letters with higher frequency in each position of the letter of the key.
-Once we have the most frequent letters in each possition of the letter of the key
+In this level, we know the key length is 6.
+We’ll begin by identifying the letters corresponding to the key.
+To get the key, we look for the most frequent letters in each position within blocks of length 6.
 ```bash
 #Decrypting the key
 echo -e "\n\n${greenColour}Decrypting the key${endColour}\n"